MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 ### Autopilot deployment profile

-You shouldn't have any existing Autopilot profiles that target assigned or dynamic groups used by Microsoft Managed Desktop.
+You shouldn't have any existing Autopilot profiles that target assigned or dynamic groups with Microsoft Managed Desktop devices.
 Microsoft Managed Desktop uses Autopilot to provision new devices.

 **Not ready**